Official Global Travel Advisories

 Regional advisory - Avoid all travel

-- the area within 10 km of all international borders, except the Wagah official border crossing point
+- the area within 50 km of the border with Afghanistan

 Safety and security